jchernin4/jchernin4/README.md

 - [BTC Gambling Bot](https://github.com/jchernin4/BTC-Gambling-Bot) - JavaScript gambling bot that lets players use real Bitcoin that they deposit.
 - [BTC Casino](https://github.com/jchernin4/BTCCasino) - Another JavaScript Bitcoin gambling bot in JavaScript damn why did I make so many of these.
 - [CryptoBot](https://github.com/jchernin4/CryptoBot) - Allows users to buy and sell Bitcoin using JavaScript and Nomic.com's Bitcoin price API.
-- [Poseidon](https://github.com/jchernin4/Poseidon) - Successful multi-purpose bot with an XP system, moderation commands, a music player, simple games like rock paper scissors, a Fortnite stats command, Magic the Gathering card lookup, a premium option to unlock more features, and a lot more.
-Ended up doing pretty well, it got added to a couple hundred servers totalling around 100,000 members by the time I took it offline.
-- [Poseidon Canary](https://github.com/jchernin4/Poseidon-Canary) - Used for testing new features for the Poseidon bot, since I didn't want to affect uptime or introduce features that weren't ready to be used yet.
 ### Tools
 - [Prometheus](https://github.com/jchernin4/prometheus) - Subscription-based GUI desktop application used for raiding Discord servers.
 - [Prometheus Server](https://github.com/jchernin4/PrometheusServer) - Backend for Prometheus, handles user subscription payments.